-Hazy generates synthetic data that is private and safe to work with since:
+Hazy generates synthetic data that is private and safe to work with since it is:

-- it is artificial data that does not contain any real data, customer or personal information
+- artificial data that does not contain any real data, customer or personal information.

-- it is evaluated against a set of privacy metrics
+- evaluated against a set of privacy metrics.

 The starting point for all safety and privacy guarantees with synthetic data is that it is not real data.
-Synthetic data is entirely artificial, and Hazy’s synthetic data -- despite being based on and derived from source data -- does not contain any records that are the same as, or even close to, the records in the source data.
+Synthetic data is entirely artificial, and Hazy’s synthetic data, despite being based on and derived from source data, does not contain any records from the source data.

-ε.
-In this way, Alice’s influence on the synthetic data is small, so the synthetic data cannot leak sensitive information about Alice.
+In turn, Alice’s influence on the synthetic data sampled from a trained Generator with differential privacy guarantees is small, so the synthetic data cannot leak sensitive information about Alice.

 Controlling privacy level with

-ε, also known as the "privacy loss budget", can be understood as the amount of noise or blurring applied to the data.
-There is always a fundamental trade-off between blurring and utility - safer, more private data can lose utility for a given use case.
+ε, also known as the "privacy budget", can be understood as the amount of noise, randomness or blurring "spent" during the training step.

 ε can be specified in the training configuration.